Our Lady of Medjugorje: Pope John Paul II

 According to Daniel Klimek, Mirjana Dragicevic, one of the seers, attended a general audience at St. Peter's Basilica in Rome in July 1987 and when John Paul II discovered who she was, he invited her to a private meeting for the following morning at Castel Gandolfo, the pope's private residence.
-During their conversation, this was what he said regarding Medjugorje: “Please ask the pilgrims in Medjugorje to pray for my intentions.
+During their conversation, this was what he allegedly said regarding Medjugorje: “Please ask the pilgrims in Medjugorje to pray for my intentions.
 I know all about Medjugorje.
 I’ve followed the messages from the beginning.
 Take good care of Medjugorje, Mirjana.
 Medjugorje is the hope for the entire world.
 If I were not Pope, I would have gone to Medjugorje a long time ago.”
 Cardinal Dziwisz said, "I can exclude it in the strongest terms.
 They say that one of the visionaries, though it isn’t clear if it was Mirjana or Vicka, came one day to the general audience and greeted the Pope as he passed.
 But he said nothing to her.
 Otherwise he would have remembered.
 Besides, the Pope had not even realized who it was."

 Marek and Zofia Skwarnicki, personal friends of John Paul II, made available letters he wrote in Polish to them, positively referring to Medjugorje.
 Klimek wrote that “in one letter, John Paul II directly referenced the presence of the Virgin Mary in Medjugorje.”
 Denis Nolan points out that John Paul II wrote on the back of a picture of a saint giving to the Skwarnickis: "I thank Zofia for everything concerning Medjugorje.
 I too go there every day in prayer: I am united with all who are praying there and who receive the call to prayer from there.
 Today we better understand the summons."

 According to journalist Mary Rourke, Jozo Zovko, the Franciscan Pastor during the alleged apparitions, on June 17, 1992, met with John Paul II in Rome during the wars in former Yugoslavia.
 The pope said regarding Medjugorje, "I give you my blessing.
 Take courage I am with you.
 Tell Medjugorje I am with you.
 Protect Medjugorje.
 Protect Our Lady's messages.”
 Rourke also wrote that Zovko said, “the pope shook my hand, very firmly, and said ‘Guard Medjugorje, protect Medjugorje.'"

 Antonio Gaspari wrote that during a meeting with the Superior General of the Franciscan Order, the Holy Father asked: "All around Medjugorje bombs have been falling, and yet Medjugorje itself was never damaged.
 Is this not perhaps a miracle of God?"

-Paul Kengor wrote in his book, A Pope and A President that John Paul II said, "If they are converting, praying, fasting, going to confession and doing penance, let them go to Medjugorje."
+Dr. Paul Kengor wrote in his book, A Pope and A President that John Paul II said, "If they are converting, praying, fasting, going to confession and doing penance, let them go to Medjugorje."